kviljoen/H3ABioNet_16S/index.md

 <p>
-  To participate in this workshop, you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  To participate in this workshop, you will need to follow the instructions provided on the Vula website to a) ssh into the cluster where we will demonstrate the use of Nextflow to run dada2 in an automated fashion and b) to launch RStudio via your web browser for downstream analyses.
 </p>
+{% comment %}
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>
+{% endcomment %}

 <div id="r"> {% comment %} Start of 'R' section. {% endcomment %}
   <h3>R</h3>